mghpcc/SciEdge/README.md

 You may also need to change the pathing to your hosts ssl keys if not using letsencrypt like I am in this example.

+REMEMBER TO CONFIG OR TURN OFF SELINUX!!

+#### Register App with CiLogon or Globus

+All you need to register is to know your redirect URI which should just be `/oidc` off the root of your hostname i.e. `https://ood-dev.mghpcc.org/oidc`

+* Globus is self serving so you can just go to `https://auth.globus.org/v2/web/developers` and register your app

+* CiLogon requires reaching out to the admins: https://cilogon.org/oauth2/register

 #### Customize OOD config

 In `etc/ood/config` you will find `ood-portal.yml`.
 This file is used during build time to generate the apache config for OnDemand that will live in the container.